SevenShepherd/SevenShepherd.github.io/_posts/2024-04-05-who-they-really-hate.markdown

 ---
 layout: post
 title: "✝️ “The world cannot hate you, but it does hate me because I accuse it of doing evil.” ― Jesus"
-date: 2024-04-05 01:00:00 -0500
+date: 2024-04-05 01:05:00 -0500
 categories: repent
 published: true
 ---

 In a sea of truth-seekers, there are some among you who masquerade as the flock, but hate the teachings of repentance (Ac 17:30) and fruit-bearing (Jn 15:5).
 I feel your burning hatred and hostility for the truth (1Jn 3:15).
 Listen closely, it is not me that you hate, it is Christ, for he is the one who taught these things (Jn 7:7).
-Repent.

 > The world can’t hate you, but it does hate me because I accuse it of doing evil. &mdash; John 7:7 NLT